10 Things I Wish I Knew Before Becoming a Freelance Graphic Designer

 “It is feast and famine,” McKee says.
 “You get busy and stop talking to people, and eventually, they stop asking about you.
 So you have to start all over building relationships.”

 It’s easy to make time for new clients when you’re starving for projects, but he urges new freelancers to understand that you never stop prospecting, communicating and hunting down opportunities.
+Keep an eye on what your next project may be.
+Depending on your capacity, that might require turning down something smaller in the immediate term to secure a bigger project a little later on.

 5. Business savvy is just as important as design savvy

-“You have to be as good at business, logistics and customer service as you are at design—or at least be willing to learn and work hard at it,” says Louisa Levit, co-founder of Reliable PSD.
+“You have to be as good at business, logistics and customer service as you are at design—or at least be willing to learn and work hard at it,” says Louisa Levit, cofounder of Reliable PSD.

 Levit worked as a freelancer for many years before building her own company and insists that no matter how amazing your design skills are, you need an arsenal of other abilities to be a successful freelancer.
 You don’t have to be an expert in multiple fields, but being motivated to learn as you go is key.
-She encourages aspiring freelancers to cultivate an affinity for entrepreneurship to compliment your passion for design.
+She encourages aspiring freelancers to cultivate an affinity for entrepreneurship to complement your passion for design.

 6. You’ll work with a variety of clients